 Advanced Language Composition Courses

-Prerequisite: SPAN-UA 0004 or SPAN-UA 0020, a minimum score of 660 on the NYU language placement exam or on the SAT II, a score of 4 on the AP language exam, or permission of the director of Spanish language program.
+Prerequisite: SPAN-UA 4 or SPAN-UA 20, assignment by placement test, or permission of the director of the Spanish language program.
 Conducted in Spanish.

 Topics Courses Conducted in Spanish

-Can be taken concurrently with SPAN-UA 0100.
+Cross-listed with DRLIT-UA 9551.
+Can be taken concurrently with SPAN-UA 9050.
 Conducted in Spanish.

 Topics Courses Conducted in English